Atom’s gender pay gap report

 Our pay quartiles

-At Atom bank, just over 40% of our total headcount is made up of women (which remains stable from 2022 and is an increase of 3% since April 2021) and, while we have more men than women in our more senior and higher paid roles, we remain focused on correcting this imbalance.
+At Atom bank, 42% of our total headcount is made up of women.
+This has risen steadily year on year, increasing a total 10% since April 2022.
+Though we have more men than women in our more senior and higher paid roles, we continue to remain focused on correcting this imbalance.

 Pie graph displaying a gender pay gap